subhash-karthik/subhash-karthik.github.io/_posts/2018-04-01-winequality.md

     ##   0   1   2
     ## 189 118  10

-From the counts table we see our model has performed well as it accurately predict quality of 307/317 obseravtions within 1 absolute quality difference, test MSE=0.4535
+From the counts table we see our model has performed well as it accurately predict quality of 307/317 observations within 1 absolute quality difference, test MSE=0.4535

 ``` r
 plot(pred.test,wine_test$quality,col="red",xlab="Predicted response",ylab="Actual quality")